 Always Keep Those Ducts Clean

 You can see just how important the return ducts are to the overall operation of the system.
 You also learned that return ducts aren’t supposed to be installed in bathrooms and kitchens because they will just circulate the odors and moisture from the rooms throughout the duct system.
-This is just another reason as to why duct cleaning is important.
+This is just another reason as to why cleaning air duct service is important.
 A dirty return duct will just cause the system to circulate dust and debris throughout the home over and over again.